GUH, HUMANS. We are complex creatures.

 Vigeland rarely gave titles to his works, and didn’t like to comment on their meaning.
 He didn’t want to steer the viewer’s expectations in any given direction.

 However, most people agree that the park symbolizes the breadth of the human experience, and illustrates the “circle of life” (cue the Lion King music).
 From newborn babies to old age… plus all of the experiences and emotions that a full life entails.

 While most of the statues were completed from 1939–1949, Vigeland wanted them to be timeless and universal.
 Which might explain why they don’t have any clothes.
 (He didn’t want to visually date them to any particular time period.)

 However, some visitors do try to provide partial outfits for the statues.

 While I personally chose to walk around the park fully dressed, I still found A LOT of emotions that I could relate to.
 So I would say Vigeland’s art was indeed pretty universal.

-This statue reminds me of when I’m trying to get comfortable in a strange hotel bed, but one pillow is too low, and two pillows is too high.
+This statue reminds me of when I’m trying to get comfy cozy in bed, but one pillow is too low, and two pillows is too high.